porter-dev/porter-archive/docs/API.md

     // Status is the current state of the release "status": String("unknown"|"deployed"|"uninstalled"|"superseded"|"failed"|"uninstalling"|"pending-install"|"pending-upgrade"|"pending-rollback")
   },
-  "release": Release{
+  "chart": Chart{
     "metadata": Metadata{
-      // The name of the release
+      // The name of the chart
       "name": String,
       // The URL to a relevant project page, git repo, or contact person "home": String,
-      // Sources is a list of URLs to the source code of this release "sources": []String,
+      // Sources is a list of URLs to the source code of this chart "sources": []String,
-      // A SemVer 2 conformant version string of the release "version": String,
+      // A SemVer 2 conformant version string of the chart "version": String,
-      // A one-sentence description of the release "description": String,
+      // A one-sentence description of the chart "description": String,
       // The URL to an icon file.
       "icon": String,
-      // The API Version of this release.
+      // The API Version of this chart.
       "apiVersion": String,
     },
     "templates": []File{